Frequently Asked Questions

 To be eligible, the candidate must have been alive on February 6, 2022, the date of the 70th anniversary of The Queen’s accession to the Throne.

-Some Nova Scotians who have already demonstrated their contribution to the province, such as those on the provincial Table of Precedence, Indigenous leaders, recipients of the Cross of Valour, and members of the Order of Canada and Order of Nova Scotia, will receive the medal.
+Some Nova Scotians who have already demonstrated their contribution to the province, such as those on the provincial Table of Precedence, Indigenous leaders, recipients of the Cross of Valour, and members of the Order of Canada and Order of Nova Scotia, received the medal.

-ONCE SELECTED, HOW WILL THE RECIPIENTS RECEIVE THEIR MEDAL?
+ONCE SELECTED, HOW DID THE RECIPIENTS RECEIVE THEIR MEDAL?

 WILL THE LIST OF RECIPIENTS BE PUBLIC?

-WHERE CAN ADDITIONAL INQUIRIES FROM THE PUBLIC REGARDING THE PLATINUM JUBILEE MEDAL PROGRAM BE ANSWERED?
+WHERE CAN ADDITIONAL INQUIRIES REGARDING THE PLATINUM JUBILEE MEDAL PROGRAM BE ANSWERED?

-Questions about the Platinum Jubilee Medal Program can be sent to the Protocol and Honours Secretariat at firstname.lastname@example.org, by calling 1-902-424-4199, or by calling the Office of the Lieutenant Governor at 902-424-7001.
+Questions about the Platinum Jubilee Medal Program can be sent to the Protocol and Honours Secretariat at firstname.lastname@example.org or by calling 1-902-424-4199.